identusbook/identusbook.github.io/book/section3/wallets.md

 ## Custodial Wallets

-In an ideal world, everyone should be willing and able to manage their own Identity Wallets, this is one of the main characteristics of truly Self-Sovereign ecosystem.
-In practice, there are many good reasons why an Identity Wallet would be better managed by a service, such is the case for companies and entities or even individuals that don't want to deal with the responsibility and risk of self-managing their wallets.
+In an ideal world, everyone should be willing and able to manage their own identity wallets, this is one of the main characteristics of truly Self-Sovereign ecosystem.
+In practice, there are many good reasons why an identity wallet would be better managed by a service.
+Such is the case for companies and entities or even individuals that don't want to deal with the responsibility and risk of self-managing their wallets.
 For this use case Identus provides the concept of Custodial Wallets.
-What this really means is that an Identity Wallet can be managed by the Cloud Agent and used over a REST API.
-For this particular use case, the Cloud Agent supports a multi-tenant mode in order to onboard and serve multiple Identity Wallets on the same running instance.
-We will explain the setup in detail over the production installation section, for now the key insight to obtain is that when you access your Identity Wallet trough a Cloud Agent, you are really trusting the storage and management of the private keys of your Identity to that service.
+What this really means is that an identity wallet can be managed by the Cloud Agent and used over a REST API.
+For this particular use case, the Cloud Agent supports a multi-tenant mode in order to onboard and serve multiple identity wallets on the same running instance.
+We will explain the setup in detail over the production installation section, for now the key insight is that when you access your identity wallet through a Cloud Agent, you are really trusting the storage and management of the private keys of your identity to that service.